-Dr. Federoff and his team have discovered several biomarkers including but not limited to lipids, metabolites, genes and proteins in the blood that can predict with close to 100% accuracy if a healthy person will develop mild cognitive impairment or Alzheimer’s disease (AD).
-Existing preclinical biomarkers of AD are obtained either through time-consuming and expensive neuroimaging modalities, or via invasive and risky lumbar punctures for cerebrospinal fluid analyses.
-The present invention has a potential for a powerful blood test to identify people at risk for progressive cognitive decline.
-Further, the novel method has a potential to be used in selecting individuals for secondary prevention trials and to provide clues for targeted therapeutic interventions.
+Georgetown researchers have discovered several biomarkers, including but not limited to lipids, metabolites, genes, and proteins in the blood, that can predict with close to 100% accuracy if a healthy person will develop mild cognitive impairment or Alzheimer’s disease (AD).
+Existing preclinical biomarkers of AD are obtained either through time-consuming and expensive neuroimaging modalities or via invasive and risky lumbar punctures for cerebrospinal fluid analyses.
+The present invention has the potential for a powerful blood test to identify people at risk for progressive cognitive decline.
+Further, the novel method can potentially be used in selecting individuals for secondary prevention trials and to provide clues for targeted therapeutic interventions.

-· May be a useful clinical indicator of stage of disease
+· May be a useful clinical indicator of the stage of disease

 · Biomarkers can be used to differentiate AD from Frontotemporal Dementia.

-· The technology can be potentially be used for developing treatment strategies for Alzheimer’s at an earlier stage, when therapy would be more effective at slowing or preventing onset of symptoms.
+· The technology can potentially be used for developing treatment strategies for Alzheimer’s at an earlier stage when therapy would be more effective at slowing or preventing the onset of symptoms.

 · May be used for identifying patients for secondary prevention trials.